ValliKasivishwanath/Red-Wine-Analysis-/README.md

 ============================================================================
 Note:                                                                     NA

-Alcohol (Coefficient Range: 0.292 to 0.361): A one-unit increase in alcohol is associated with an increase of 0.298 in quality.
+**Alcohol (Coefficient Range: 0.292 to 0.361):** A one-unit increase in alcohol is associated with an increase of 0.298 in quality.
 Higher alcohol content is consistently associated with higher quality ratings.
 The effect size varies slightly but remains significant.T-value: 20.06, Highly statistically significant

-Volatile Acidity (Coefficient Range: -1.384 to -1.129): A one-unit increase in volatile acidity is associated with a decrease of 1.129 in quality.
+**Volatile Acidity (Coefficient Range: -1.384 to -1.129):** A one-unit increase in volatile acidity is associated with a decrease of 1.129 in quality.
 Volatile acidity negatively affects wine quality.
 Higher levels of volatile acidity are associated with lower quality ratings.
 This effect is quite significant in magnitude, suggesting a strong influence on quality perception.
 T-value: -12.58, Highly statistically significant.

-Sulfates (Coefficient Range: 0.677 to 0.713): A one-unit increase in sulphates is associated with an increase of 0.677 in quality..
+**Sulfates (Coefficient Range: 0.677 to 0.713):** A one-unit increase in sulphates is associated with an increase of 0.677 in quality..
 Sulphates show a positive relationship with wine quality.
 This indicates that wines with higher sulphates content tend to be rated higher in quality.
 T-value: 5.39, Statistically significant.

-Residual Sugar (Coefficient Range: -0.002 to 0.009): A one-unit increase in residual sugar is associated with an increase of 0.003 in quality.The impact of residual sugar on quality is minimal and inconsistent across models, indicated by the small coefficients.
+**Residual Sugar (Coefficient Range: -0.002 to 0.009):** A one-unit increase in residual sugar is associated with an increase of 0.003 in quality.The impact of residual sugar on quality is minimal and inconsistent across models, indicated by the small coefficients.
 This suggests residual sugar is not a strong predictor of quality in this dataset.
 T-value: -0.14, Not statistically significant (far below the threshold of 2 in absolute value).

-Total Sulfur Dioxide (Coefficient Range: -0.003 to -0.002):A one-unit increase in total sulfur dioxide is associated with a decrease of 0.003 in quality.
+**Total Sulfur Dioxide (Coefficient Range: -0.003 to -0.002):** A one-unit increase in total sulfur dioxide is associated with a decrease of 0.003 in quality.
 Total sulfur dioxide has a very small negative impact on quality.
 However, the effect is minimal, as indicated by the small coefficients.
 T-value: -2.00, Marginally statistically significant (on the threshold).

-Free Sulfur Dioxide (Coefficient: 0.004): A one-unit increase in free sulfur dioxide is associated with an increase of 0.004 in quality.
+**Free Sulfur Dioxide (Coefficient: 0.004):** A one-unit increase in free sulfur dioxide is associated with an increase of 0.004 in quality.
 The effect of free sulfur dioxide on quality is positive but small, suggesting a limited impact.T-value: 2.00 , Marginally statistically significant (on the threshold).

-Fixed Acidity (Coefficient: 0.024):A one-unit increase in fixed acidity is associated with an increase of 0.024 in quality.
+**Fixed Acidity (Coefficient: 0.024):** A one-unit increase in fixed acidity is associated with an increase of 0.024 in quality.
 Fixed acidity shows a small positive relationship with quality in the final models, but again, the impact is relatively minor.
 T-value: 0.10, Not statistically significant.

-Model Fit (R² Range: 0.227 to 0.348):The R² values, which measure the proportion of variance in quality explained by the models, improve as more variables are added.
+**Model Fit (R² Range: 0.227 to 0.348):** The R² values, which measure the proportion of variance in quality explained by the models, improve as more variables are added.
 However, even in the most complex model (model 8), only about 34.8% of the variance in quality is explained, indicating that other factors not included in the model also play a significant role in determining wine quality.

-Residual Standard Error: The residual standard error decreases as more variables are added, indicating a better fit of the model to the data.
+**Residual Standard Error:** The residual standard error decreases as more variables are added, indicating a better fit of the model to the data.

 In summary, the regression analysis suggests that alcohol content and volatile acidity are strong predictors of red wine quality, with alcohol positively associated and volatile acidity negatively associated with quality.